mre/mre.github.io.v2/blog/2017-obsolete.md

 ### Outcome and future plans

-I am very happy with my choice of tools: afterparty saved me from a lot of manual work, while zeit made deployment really easy.
+I am very pleased with my choice of tools: afterparty saved me from a lot of manual work, while zeit made deployment really easy.
 It feels like [Amazon Lambda](https://aws.amazon.com/lambda/details/) on steroids.

-If you look at the [code](https://github.com/mre/awesome-static-analysis-ci/blob/master/src/main.rs) and the [commits](https://github.com/mre/awesome-static-analysis-ci/commits/master) for my little bot, you can see all my little missteps, until I got everything just right.
+If you look at the [code](https://github.com/mre/awesome-static-analysis-ci/blob/master/src/main.rs) and the [commits](https://github.com/mre/awesome-static-analysis-ci/commits/master) for my bot, you can see all my little missteps, until I got everything just right.
 Turns out, parsing human-readable text is tedious.
 Therefore I was thinking about turning the list of analysis tools into a structured format like `YAML`.
 This would greatly simplify the parsing and have the added benefit of having a machine-readable list of tools that can be used for other projects.